Travel Guides > Mexico > Yucatan > San Cristano > Restaurants

 Getting to La Milpa de Valerios

-La Milpa is on one of the main drag in San Cristano otherwise known locally as a "carretera".
-Walking (with breaks) on the beach in the hot, sweltering sun took us approximately two hours from Telchac Puerto, the first town directly west of San Cristano.
+La Milpa is on one of the main drag in San Cristanto otherwise known locally as a "carretera".
+Walking (with breaks) on the beach in the hot, sweltering sun took us approximately two hours from Telchac Puerto, the first town directly west of San Cristanto.
 The restaurant is near the beach just a couple blocks back from the playa.

-If La Milpa is a great stop if you are heading to the San Cristano Mangroves either before or after.
+If La Milpa is a great stop if you are heading to the San Cristanto Mangroves either before or after.

 La Milpa de Valerio Menu